CO₂ Mineralization in Concrete

 What is Concrete?

 Concrete is the most widely used human-made material in the world, and the most-consumed resource after water.
 It’s made by combining water, cement, and aggregates like sand or gravel.
 As a building material that is integral to many construction projects, concrete is valued for its strength and durability.
-There’s a strong chance you’re sitting in a structure built with concrete as you read this!
+As you read this, there’s a strong chance you’re sitting in a structure built with concrete!

 Why Concrete?

-The cement industry, which produces a major building block of concrete, produces about 7% of the world’s CO₂ emissions and is the largest contributor to embodied carbon in the built environment.
-But the amount of concrete that is poured annually also presents us with an opportunity to permanently store immense quantities of carbon dioxide.
-CarbonCure has found a way to transform concrete into a proven pathway for carbon removal that is permanent, abundant and immediately accessible.
-And we do so while providing additional revenue and other co-benefits back to local communities.
+Cement, the key ingredient in concrete, produces an estimated 7% of the world’s CO₂ emissions and is the largest contributor to embodied carbon in the built environment.
+The amount of concrete that is poured annually also presents us with an opportunity to permanently store immense quantities of carbon dioxide.

 How CarbonCure Works with Concrete